 The way we think about our streets and how they operate in the future is increasingly important.
 New technologies and innovations in development and design will move this forward, helping us understand and adapt to climate change, tackle air pollution and address resilience issues.

 Streets of the Future

-This event will look at place shaping and how we deliver for people, understanding user behaviour and future demands and trends.
-Speakers will help delegates understand a holistic view of how you design good urban space, enabling the building of diverse, inclusive places and liveable places.
-The programme, seeking to understand key factors in developing our streets of the future will see the afternoon session run as workshops.
-Delegates will be asked to consider what vision of the future do we want as transportation professionals and what are the implications?
+This event looked at place shaping and how we deliver for people, understanding user behaviour and future demands and trends.
+Speakers helped delegates understand a holistic view of how you design good urban space, enabling the building of diverse, inclusive places and liveable places.
+The programme, seeking to understand key factors in developing our streets of the future saw the afternoon session run as workshops.
+Delegates were asked to consider what vision of the future do we want as transportation professionals and what are the implications?